MazenS0liman/Caissa-AI/README.md

 ## Contribute
 Caïssa is still in its prototype stage and could be improved with additional logic to fully grasp all aspects of a chess game, ultimately becoming a comprehensive tool to assist chess beginners.

+## License
+This project is licensed under the GNU General Public License v2.0 - see the [LICENSE](LICENSE) file for details.

 ## Hope You Enjoy :heart:
 <img src="images/flower.png" alt="Caïssa Example Image" align="center" style="margin: 10px;"/>